eips-wg/ERCs/content/01175/index.md

 # All tokens go to heaven
 ## Simple Summary
-Make wallets and shops created from certified contracts make erc20 tokens easy to use for commerce.
+Make wallets and shops created from certified contracts make erc20 tokens easy to use for commerce. developper

 ![wallet](./assets/wallet.png)